neuroimaginador/neuroimaginador.github.io/content/publication/2005-01-01_Graph_Partitioning_v/index.md

 - Enrique Mérida Casermeiro
 - admin
 publication_types: '1'
 publication: International Work-Conference on Artificial Neural Networks (IWANN) 2005, Lecture Notes in Computer Science, (3512), _pp.
 1149--1156_
-publication_short: 'IWANN 2005'
+publication_short: IWANN 2005
 doi: 10.1007/11494669_141
 abstract: 'In this work, the well-known Graph Partitioning (GP) problem for undirected weighted graphs has been studied from two points of view: maximizing (MaxCut) or